shubham-gangpuri/Android-Interview-Questions/README.md

 ## Android-Interview-Questions

-Jotting down all the android / Koltin / Java questions or topics which I have faced recently during interviews to answer for the android application developer profile -
+Jotting down all the Android / Koltin / Java questions or topics which I have faced recently during interviews to answer for the android application developer profile -

 ## Java :
 ```